Chuck Taylor All-Stars: Early years

 Marquis Mills Converse founded the Converse Rubber Shoe Company in 1908 in Malden, Massachusetts.
 In 1917 the company designed the forerunner of the modern All Star shoe that it marketed under the name of "Non-Skids".
 The shoe was composed of a rubber sole and canvas upper and was designed for basketball players.

-In 1921, Charles "Chuck" Taylor, an American semi-professional basketball player, joined Converse as a salesman.
+In 1921, Charles "Chuck" Taylor, an American semi-professional basketball player for the Akron Firestone Non-Skids joined Converse as a salesman.
 Within a year of Taylor's arrival, the company had adopted his ideas for improvements to the shoe's design to enhance its flexibility and ankle support.
 The restyled shoe also incorporated a distinctive All-Star logo on the circular patch that protected the ankle.
 After Taylor's signature was added to the ankle patch as his endorsement, they became known as Chuck Taylor All Stars, the first celebrity-endorsed athletic shoe.

 To promote sales of Converse All Star shoes to basketball players, Taylor held basketball clinics in high school and college gyms and YMCAs all across the United States and taught the fundamentals of the game.
 During the 1926–27 season Taylor also served as a player-manager of the company-sponsored basketball team called the Converse All Stars.
 The Chicago-based touring team was established to promote sales of the company's All Star basketball shoes.

 Numerous professional basketball players were soon wearing All Stars.
 Converse All Stars were the official shoe of the Olympics from 1936 to 1968.
 During World War II All Stars were the official athletic training shoes of the U.S. armed forces.